-Results 1–10 of 26 for "Curriculum"X related to "Interns: Be sure to track your hours" Refine Your Search Refine Your Search TopicEducation (32)Learning & memory (7)Children (6)HIV & AIDS (4)Personality (2) 7 more... [+] Bullying (1)Race (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1) 23 more... [+] Britton, Paula J. (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Jenkins, James (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
+Results 1–10 of 26 for "Curriculum"X related to "Interns: Be sure to track your hours" Refine Your Search Refine Your Search TopicEducation (24)Children (5)Learning & memory (5)Personality (2)Bullying (1) 3 more... [+] Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Brabeck, Mary (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1) 13 more... [+] Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)LaVoie, Allan L. (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
 As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 2.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Activity 2.4: Relating Body Temperature and Circadian RhythmsStudents rate themselves on an alertness scale each time a temperature reading is recorded, examining how a psychological variable fluctuates in comparison to body tempature.Curriculum 4.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 5.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
-Some of the content is password protected and reserved for TOPSS members only.Curriculum 6.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 7.Activity 4.1--EYESCUBE: An Addiction SimulationSimulate some of the physical, social, cognitive and emotional experiences of a person who is actually addicted to a drug.Curriculum 8.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 9.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
-Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 10.Lesson 4: RetrievalA lesson on reconstructive memory, context, state-dependent memory and eyewitness testimony.Curriculum Previous 1 2 3 ...
+Some of the content is password protected and reserved for TOPSS members only.Curriculum 6.Activity 4.1--EYESCUBE: An Addiction SimulationSimulate some of the physical, social, cognitive and emotional experiences of a person who is actually addicted to a drug.Curriculum 7.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 8.Activity 5.1: Understanding the Type a Behavior PatternType A behavior attempts to control other people, time and events, engaging in excessive competitiveness and achievement orientation, time urgency and impatience, and easily aroused anger and hostility.Curriculum 9.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
+Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 10.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Curriculum"X related to "Interns: Be sure to track your hours"